KNFullStack/KN-Fitness/README.md

 ### Typography
 The text throughout the website uses the **Roboto** font, while the headers use the **Bebas Neue** font.
 ### Images
 The logo that has been created was made using [myfreelogomaker](https://myfreelogomaker.com/).
 Having the logo visible on all devices is important and therefore is shown on all devices on the left hand side of the navigation bar.
+Images were obtained from users on [Pexels](https://www.pexels.com/) and [Unsplash](https://unsplash.com/).
+See links to their profiles in the "Acknowledgements" section at the bottom of this README.
 ### Wireframes
 Wireframes images can be seen below and also found in the "/assets/readme-content" folder.
 It contains a design for the desktop and mobile version of the website.